 Recreation Room: A Recreation Room is provided on the second floor of Mackie Hall, primarily for the use of Seminary students.
-The "Rec" room provides lounge areas in addition to two ping pong tables, a billiard table, bumper pool table and table games such as chess, checkers and Rook.
+The "Rec" room provides lounge areas in addition to two ping pong tables; a pool table and table games such as chess, checkers and Rook.